Frequently Asked Questions

 Why these plaintiffs?

 Given the massive funding gaps that school districts are facing, almost any school district in the state could have led this case.
 These plaintiffs proudly stepped forward to take action to fix school funding.
-Law Forward chose and are featuring 5 communities across the state; each one has its own challenges and problems that highlight shortcomings in the public education finance system.
+The lawsuit features 5 communities from across the state; each one has its own challenges and problems that highlight shortcomings in the public education finance system.
 In each community, there is a broad cross-section of plaintiffs demonstrating the harm that insufficient funding imposes on students, teachers, administrators, and parents.

 Why are Madison and Milwaukee not plaintiffs in this case?

-The case is informed by conversations with many school districts about the education finance issues they’re experiencing, and others may join the suit or weigh in otherwise.
+This case has been informed by conversations with many school districts about the education finance issues they’re experiencing, and additional districts may join the suit or weigh in otherwise.
 The Madison and Milwaukee school districts have both voiced their support for this litigation.

 Are voucher and charter schools addressed in the complaint?

 This case is not about voucher or charter schools.
 The plaintiffs are not asking the court to address voucher or charter schools.
-Voucher and charter schools in Wisconsin receive funding from the state legislature and are a part of the broader picture for funding public schools in Wisconsin.
+Voucher and independent charter schools in Wisconsin receive funding from the State Legislature and must be considered to understand the full picture of Wisconsin public school funding.

 Why are so many school districts going to referendum?